-The Office of Safety and Security has one full-time Director of Security, Safety and Risk, one full-time Security Evening Administrator, part-time security officers, and part-time student security officers.
+The Office of Safety and Security has a full-time Director of Safety, Security and Risk Management, a full-time security officer, part-time security officers, and part-time student security officers.

 Blackhawk Technical College is very proud to have a very close working relationship with all our local law enforcement agencies.
 With their assistance we are better able to provide a safe and secure learning environment.